Lithosphere - Definition, Features, Diagram, FAQs

 • The seismic waves propagate with very high velocity through the lithosphere and these waves suggest that Lithosphere is completely solid.

-How is Lithosphere formed?
+How is the Lithosphere Formed?

 Earth Time → Cooling Solidification Condensation into small size.